-It’s been a couple of week since I’ve made a sweet recipe, but since I was craving some sugary goodness yesterday, I decided to make one of my favourites – blueberry and lemon muffins.
-I had a punnet of blueberries that I didn’t think would make it through the weekend so it seemed like a perfect excuse to make my favourite muffins.
+It’s been a couple of weeks since I’ve made a sweet recipe, but since I was craving some sugary goodness yesterday, I decided to make one of my favorites – blueberry and lemon muffins.
+I had a punnet of blueberries that I didn’t think would make it through the weekend so it seemed like a perfect excuse to make my favorite muffins.

 There’s also something about the word “muffin” that convinces me I should be allowed one for breakfast!
-And it can’t be bad for my if it’s a breakfast food, right?
+And it can’t be bad for me if it’s a breakfast food, right?

 - Zest of 1 lemon

 - 1 cup (250ml) of milk